FarronF/limerick-council-meetings/meetings/2022/02/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 17th January 2022.md

 The Council will continue to work on a cross-departmental basis to enhance the city centre,

-including working with property owners to apply proactive solutions to waste receptacles--- 9
+including working with property owners to apply proactive solutions to waste receptacles
+---
+9

 in the City Centre.